-These prices include the cost of the piercing, the basic aftercare, and the upgraded basic titanium jewelry.
+These prices include the cost of the piercing, the basic aftercare, and the upgraded classic titanium jewelry.
 The price will increase based on the jewelry you are interested in.
 Please contact our Guest Experience Experts to learn more about your desired piercing!

 No. Every piercing done at Superficial ModSpa is completed with hollow, single-use, piercing needles and medical grade disinfectants.